 Geography at St. Christopher's

 At St. Christopher's, Geography is all about enquiry, knowledge and geographical skills.
-It is taught through a topic based curriculum in which we ask 'big questions' at the beginning of the topic and complete a learning journey to arrive at an answer.
+It is taught through a topic-based curriculum in which we start with a 'big question' at the beginning of the topic which we aim to answer by the end using our many skills such as research, fieldwork and map work!

 The National Curriculum for Geography aims to ensure that all pupils: